wvary/docs/docs/dtmanage.md

 ![](images/dtmanage/ContainerButtons.png)

-The operator whose id is 1 is the Application Master and has a marker button next to it as shown in the above screenshot.
-The entries in the id column are clickable links that take you to the page for a specific container, showing the physical operators hosted in it and relevant statistics:
+The first container in the list is typically the one with Application Master in it and has a corresponding label next to it as shown in the above screenshot.
+The entries in the id column are clickable links that take you to the page for a specific container, showing the physical operators hosted in it and the relevant statistics:

 ![](images/dtmanage/PhysicalOperators.png)